wp-plugins/homepage-pop-up/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Plugin for adding a simple jquery pop-up on the home page.
-Add a title andan important information on your home page without getting blocked any by AdBlock.
+Add a title and an important information on your home page without getting blocked any by AdBlock.

 == Description ==